Interview with Alessandro Agrati, Master Perfumer & Founder of Culti

 What gave you the idea to create the first diffuser?
 Fragrances create a magic atmosphere around us and this has been made even more possible by Culti.
 Thirty years ago I added sticks to a bottle of fragrance, as sometimes you don’t have time to spray room sprays throughout a room or light a candle so I created an option for permanent diffusion that permits people to maintain scents inside the home at all times.
 Fragrances shouldn’t be smelt up close, for example straight out of the bottle, but should be left to permeate the surroundings before a true sense of the scent can be discovered.
 This system is the only natural way to diffuse fragrance throughout the home.
 But the real difference between other diffusers and the original Culti diffuser, is the quality of the materials we use that maintain the same level of fragrance for the duration of the diffusion.
 By placing different diffusers in different rooms in the home, you can create your own fragrant atmosphere that follows you through each space.

-What are your favourite fragrance pairings?
-One of my favourite fragrances is the first scent I created, Terra, which is mandarin and vanilla, but I like to play with and mix it with many of the fragrances.
+What are your favorite fragrance pairings?
+One of my favorite fragrances is the first scent I created, Terra, which is mandarin and vanilla, but I like to play with and mix it with many of the fragrances.
 It’s one of my best but they are all my babies.

 How are new luxury fragrances created?
 The company extensively controls the creation of each new fragrance, nothing is casual about the development.
 So when I come up with the idea to create a new fragrance I need to respect everything I’ve done in the past to come up with a new scent which can be blended with those that came before it.
 My idea for creating fragrances is to not mix too many elements together, just a few clear and pure notes, to match the Italian spirit.
 Because of this it can take more than three of four years to create each new fragrance as we have to form the new scent on its own but we cannot introduce it to the family until it respects and complements all the existing fragrances.